sttp-book/sttp-book/chapters/getting-started/testing-principles.md

 At some point, maybe all the bugs that can be captured at unit test level will be found by the team; however, the team might miss bugs that only occur at integration level.
-From the pesticide paradox, we thus conclude that testers have to use different testing strategies to minimize the number of bugs left in the software.
+From the pesticide paradox, we thus conclude that testers have to use different testing strategies to minimise the number of bugs left in the software.
 When studying the various testing strategies that we present in this book, keep in mind that combining them all might be a wise decision.